Rosetta Engine

 rosetta-engine-test-scenario-sample

-It is possible that a report cannot be run against a test scenario and is not processed.
+It is possible that a report cannot be run against a test scenario and is rejected during sample upload.
 This can be caused when a test scenario’s JSON structure does not conform to the expected structure.
-In the event of an error the test scenario is included in the results but is shown as a disabled row with a red background and a warning triangle next to the its name.
-Please see the following screenshot for an example:
+In the event of an error the test scenario is rejected and an error message is presented in the upload dialog.

 rosetta-engine-reports-errors